Published by FR Studios

 How I Automated My Resumes with Rust and Typst.

-A Rust-powered pipeline that separates data from presentation.
+To fix this, I built a Rust-powered pipeline that separates data from presentation.
 A 5-second CLI wizard generates meticulously typeset, tailored resumes.
+Here is a look at how it works.

 1. The Data Layer (YAML)